Stephen-Gates/report-gallery/docs/matrix/application-matrix-reports.md

 ### Settings

-This report may be displayed as a map or a table.
+Display this report as a chart or table.

 ### View